 - Location – Govind Gaurav Apartment, Pune

-8. Shivaji Maharaj Museum of Indian History, Pune
+8. Shivaji Maharaj Museum, Pune

 A private historical museum with a digital library that is accessible to everyone, the mission of the Shivaji Maharaj Museum, Pune is to educate everyone about the real heroes of the past.
 With so many empires, states and cultures, the authentic facts are bound to get lost somewhere.

 But, for those who have a penchant of historical facts, relics, and other documents, this museum will help you acquaint yourself with the right knowledge.

 Constructed by Francois Gauttier and opened in the year 2012, the museum today has 9 buildings with each having a different and wonderful exhibition worth observing.
 Apart from buildings that take you to different eras of Mughal, Rajputs and other dynasties, the museum also has a temple dedicated to Mother India.
 It is one of the two such temples in the entire country.

 Spend some time reading about these rulers or Shivaji’s reign.
 There is also a Tibetan pavilion which was inaugurated by the 14th Dalai Lama in 2013.